tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

  *** TODO ***

+- use uint32_t instead of unsigned long for Period and Ticks.
+- wtime should be Ticks not Period.
+- implement FAST_TRACE_SCHEDULER
 - print tasks in the order they will be invoked.
 - improve logging by allowing a value to be reported.
 - Motor with duty level 0% or 100% could be excluded from the queue.